krokis/layla/src/test/cases/blocks.md

   }
   ~~~

-- When their content is a block, it's expanded
+- When their content is a block, they are expanded with the block properties

   ~~~~ lay
   body {